Hearst Castle: Antiquities

 The ancient Egyptian, Greek and Roman antiquities are the oldest works in Hearst's collection.
 The oldest of all are the stone figures of the Egyptian goddess Sekhmet which stand on the South Esplanade below Casa Grande and date from the Eighteenth and Nineteenth Dynasties, approximately 1550 to 1189 BC.
 Morgan designed the pool setting for the pieces, with tiling inspired by ancient Egyptian motifs.
 In the courtyard of Casa del Monte is one of a total of nine Roman sarcophagi collected by Hearst, dated to 230 AD and previously held at the Palazzo Barberini, which was acquired at the Charles T. Yerkes sale in 1910.
 The most important element of the antiquities collection is the holding of Greek vases, on display in the second-floor library.
-Although some 65 vases were purchased by the Metropolitan Museum of Art in New York after Hearst's death, those which remain at the castle still form one of the world's largest private groups.
+Although some 65 vases were purchased by the Metropolitan Museum of Art in New York after Hearst's death, those which remain at the castle still form one of the world's largest groups.
 Hearst began collecting vases in 1901, and his collection was moved from his New York homes to the castle in 1935.
 At its peak, the collection numbered over 400 pieces.
 The vases were placed on the tops of the bookshelves in the library, each carefully wired in place to guard against vibrations from earthquakes.
 At the time of Hearst's collecting, many of the vases were believed to be of Etruscan manufacture, but later scholars ascribe all of them to Greece.